NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Gosreg.md

 abilities_mid:
   - name: ""
   - name: "Unsettled Aura"
-    desc: " (aura,mental,occult) 30 feet.\nGosregs project a field of discordant energy that unsettles the minds of thinking creatures.
-Any non-mindless creature within 30 feet of a gosreg takes a –1 status penalty to Will saves.\n[[Bestiary Effects/Effect_ Unsettled Aura|Effect: Unsettled Aura]]"
+    desc: " (aura,mental,occult) 30 feet.\n\nGosregs project a field of discordant energy that unsettles the minds of thinking creatures.
+Any non-mindless creature within 30 feet of a gosreg takes a –1 status penalty to Will saves.\n\n[[Bestiary Effects/Effect_ Unsettled Aura|Effect: Unsettled Aura]]"

 attacks:
   - name: ""